4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Background of 4D mmWave Radars

-As mentioned above, the most crucial ability of 4D mmWave radars is to measure the elevation of targets, which is equal to improving the elevation resolution.
-Specific methods can be divided into hardware and software levels as follows:
+As previously discussed, the most crucial ability of 4D mmWave radars lies in their ability to measure the elevation dimension, which enriches the data from three-dimensional to four-dimensional space.
+The methodologies to achieve this enhancement can be categorized into hardware-based and software-based approaches, as detailed below: